-The definition of temporary differences is similar to "timing differences" used under prior GAAP (i.e., Accounting Principles Board Opinion No. 11 (APB 11)).
+The definition of temporary differences is similar to "timing differences" used under the accounting standards in effect before former FASB Statement No. 109 (i.e., Accounting Principles Board Opinion No. 11 (APB 11)).
 Timing differences under APB 11 were differences between taxable income and pretax income on the institution's books.
 However, temporary differences as defined under ASC Topic 740 include additional items that were not previously subject to deferred tax accounting.
 For example, differences between the assigned values and the tax bases of assets acquired and liabilities assumed in a purchase business combination are temporary differences.
 Refer to the Glossary entry for "income taxes" in the Call Report instructions and to ASC Topic 740 for additional information about temporary differences.